pammie89/A-Lil-Baklava-Store-Back-End/README.md

 - As an admin, I should be able to get all orders<br>
 - As an admin, I should be able to delete orders<br>

+***

 ## ERD Diagram

 ![A Lil Baklava ERD Diagram](./images/ERD.jpeg)<br><br>

+***
+## MVP ( - ✓ - Completed / - ✗ - Not Completed)

+1. Contain at least 2 models - ✓
+2. The environment settings should use Spring Profiles - ✓
+3. API endpoints should perform CRUD tasks - ✗
+4. Should provide CRUD routes - ✓
+5. Handle exceptions gracefully - ✓
+6. Should be developed using the TDD approach - ✓
+7. Test the controller with MOCK MVC - ✓
+8. Use Doc Strings - ✗